michelin/suricate-widgets/README.md

 ## Suricate Widget Tester

-The Suricate Widget Tester is a tool that helps you testing your widget.
+The Suricate Widget Tester is a tool that helps you to test your widget.
 It is available at https://github.com/michelin/suricate-widget-tester.

 ## Contribution